mrtnnrdlnd/hrgraphsign/README.md

 good ideas.

-The ideation signature is measured by having a low value of something called Burt’s constraint, named after Ronald Stuart Burt.
+The ideation signature is measured by having a low value of something called **Burt’s constraint**, named after Ronald Stuart Burt.
 It looks at how widespread connections and how much connections to different groups a person has.

 ``` r
 # Get ideation measure